warmlogic/happening/README.md

 # happening README

-## Purpose
+## Description

+*This Is Happening* was a web application developed over three weeks during the fall of 2014 when I was a fellow at [Insight Data Science](http://insightdatascience.com).
+See [this PDF](happening_overview.pdf) for a quick overview.

+Purpose:
-Aggregate streaming social activity to find events that you might not otherwise stumble upon!
+- Aggregate streaming social activity to find events that you might not otherwise stumble upon!

-Not just a real-time social media mapper, find anomalous events that stand out above typical background activity!
+- Not just a real-time social media mapper, find anomalous events that stand out above typical background activity!

-That is to say: Locate trending social activity in meatspace!
+- That is to say: Locate trending social activity in meatspace!

 ## Getting Started